vitest-dev/vitest/docs/config/index.md

 Vitest also exposes `builtinEnvironments` through `vitest/environments` entry, in case you just want to extend it.
 You can read more about extending environments in [our guide](/guide/environment).

 ::: tip
-Since Vitest 1.3.0 jsdom environment exposes `jsdom` global variable equal to the current [JSDOM](https://github.com/jsdom/jsdom) instance.
+jsdom environment exposes `jsdom` global variable equal to the current [JSDOM](https://github.com/jsdom/jsdom) instance.
 If you want TypeScript to recognize it, you can add `vitest/jsdom` to your `tsconfig.json` when you use this environment:

 ```json
 {